Following this lecture, you should be able to:

 FROM people

-keyword is used to sort rows in either ascending or descending orderSQL order of evaluation
+WHERE nameFirst LIKE '%e_';ORDER BYdplyr::arrange(), SQL’s ORDER BY keyword is used to sort rows in either ascending or descending orderSQL order of evaluation

-to sort rows in descending order.
-For example, ORDER BY yearID DESC
+The DESC keyword can be used in conjunction with ORDER BY to sort rows in descending order.
+For example, ORDER BY yearID DESC.

-, SQL doesn’t have a dedicated SUMMARIZE
+Unlike {dplyr}, SQL doesn’t have a dedicated SUMMARIZE keyword

-We can summarize by calling functions directly on column names in the SELECT
+We can summarize by calling functions directly on column names in the SELECT line

 Note: summarize order of operations

-to create column aliasesGROUP BY
+ASAS to create column aliasesGROUP BYSQL

 SQL order of evaluation

-Using the server connection you made earlier, write SQL queries to complete all exercises.
-Don’t forget to end your query with ;
+FROM battingWHERE playerID = 'aaronha01'GROUP BY yearIDSELECT...Using the server connection you made earlier, write SQL queries to complete all exercises.
+Don’t forget to end your query with ;.

-In the last decade (ending in 2019), which pitcher holds the record for most strikeouts (SO
+In the last decade (ending in 2019), which pitcher holds the record for most strikeouts (SO) in a single stint?

-as a summary function to give the total number of rows in the filtered dataset.
+How many players bat and throw with opposite hands?
+Use COUNT(*) as a summary function to give the total number of rows in the filtered dataset.

 Between 1980 and 2009 (inclusive), which team has the highest win-loss differential (total wins minus total losses over that 30 year span).
-SQL supports arithmetic operators in the SELECT
+SQL supports arithmetic operators in the SELECT clause to summarize.

 # exercise 11